whirlwin/bootstrap-pdf/README.md

-# BootstrapPDF
+# bootstrap-pdf

-BootstrapPDF is a handy tool for creating good looking and well structured PDFs using [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+bootstrap-pdf is a handy tool for creating good looking and well structured PDFs using [Twitter Bootstrap](http://twitter.github.com/bootstrap/).